 - Are your competitors growing in ways that you can’t?

 - What keeps your business from growing?

-- Be open-minded.
 As your employees suggest weaknesses, remain open-minded.
-It’s likely that an employee will bring up a weakness that you hadn’t thought of, or disagree with.
+It’s likely that an employee will bring up a weakness that you hadn’t thought of, or that you disagree with.
 When it happens, don’t be judgmental.

-- Be critical of your business.
-Now isn’t the time for rose-colored glasses, now is the time for pure honesty.
-Be prepared to look at your business inside and out critically.
+Now isn’t the time for rose-colored glasses—it’s the time for pure honesty.
+Be prepared to look at your business critically, both inside and out.

-- Remember, every business has weaknesses.
 When you’re finished talking about the negative aspects of your business, you might feel a bit deflated.
-Remember, every business has weaknesses.
-Today is just part of a larger process that will help you better access your business.
+Just remember, every business has weaknesses.
+Today is just part of a larger process that will help you better assess your business overall.

 4. Keep your list of weaknesses handy

 Keep your list in an accessible spot.
 You’ll analyze all of the data that you collect over the next few days at the end of the week.